Yuzu (emulator)

-Yuzu (sometimes stylized in lowercase) is a free and open-source emulator of the Nintendo Switch, developed in C++.
+Yuzu (sometimes stylized in lowercase) is a discontinued free and open-source emulator of the Nintendo Switch, developed in C++.
 Yuzu was announced to be in development on January 14, 2018, 10 months after the release of the Nintendo Switch.

-The emulator is made by the developers of the Nintendo 3DS emulator Citra, with significant code shared between the projects.
+The emulator was made by the developers of the Nintendo 3DS emulator Citra, with significant code shared between the projects.
 Originally, Yuzu only supported test programs and homebrew.

+On February 26, 2024, Nintendo of America filed a lawsuit against Tropic Haze LLC, the legal entity behind Yuzu's development.
+Development and official distribution of Yuzu ceased on March 4, 2024, after Tropic Haze settled the lawsuit with Nintendo of America for $2.4 million.

 Features

 Yuzu used a network service called Boxcat as a replacement for Nintendo's BCAT dynamic content network.
 This feature was later removed due to being non-functional.
-The implementation will eventually be replaced with one that allows the use of local BCAT files dumped from a Nintendo Switch.
+The implementation was planned to eventually be replaced with one that allows the use of local BCAT files dumped from a Nintendo Switch.

-Yuzu also offers a resolution rescaling feature that simulates docked, undocked and beyond-native resolutions.
+Yuzu also offered a resolution rescaling feature that simulates docked, undocked and beyond-native resolutions.
 After initially adding support for beyond-native resolution, the feature was removed again due to stability issues and inconsistent behaviour on different GPU vendors shortly after.
 Two years after the removal, the feature was finally readded under the codename "Project A.R.T".

 In December 2019, Yuzu added an experimental Vulkan renderer to its Early Access build and brought it over to its mainline builds.
 On May 9, 2020, the development team announced an update that included experimental multi-core CPU emulation codenamed Prometheus.

 In November 2020, Yuzu's developers added online functionality to the emulator but removed it shortly thereafter.

 In June 2021, Fastmem support was added to early access builds of Yuzu.

 In July 2021, Yuzu concluded the "Project Hades", which aimed to rewrite the shader decompiler, bringing an improvement of the overall performance of the emulator.

 In a statement to PC Gamer, the developers of Yuzu said that they were interested in potential optimizations to the emulator for use on the Steam Deck.

+On May 30, 2023, an Android version was released.

+Development ended on March 4, 2024, after Tropic Haze LLC, the legal entity representing Team Yuzu, settled a lawsuit with Nintendo of America, resulting in the shutdown of operations for both Yuzu and Citra emulators.